SAMSON#

 Parameters:

-• selectedNodesOnly (bool, default=False) – If set to True, then only nodes that are selected, directly or via their parents, will be traversed.
+• selectedNodesOnly (bool, default=False) – If True, only nodes selected directly or through their parents are traversed.

 • visitString (str, default='*') – A Node Specification Language expression (SAMSON API: Node Specification Language) that describes what nodes should be visited in the active document.

-• includeDependencies (bool, default=False) – Whether to include node dependencies or not.
+• includeDependencies (bool, default=False) – Whether to include matching dependencies that are not descendants.

 Returns: